 Iowa’s central geographic location and abundance of transportation options provide businesses with multiple distribution channels for their goods.
 Three interstate highways — I-35, I-80 and I-29 — pass through Iowa offering coast-to-coast, border-to-border access in the U.S. transportation grid.
 Iowa has nearly 4,000 miles of rail freight track operated by 19 railroad companies — four are major, national carriers.
 There are 60 barge terminals that ship and receive tonnage in Iowa — 55 on the Mississippi River and five on the Missouri River.
 See more.

-We can tell you all about Iowa’s advantages, but you know best what is most important for your project.
+We can tell you all about Iowa’s advantages, but you know what is important for your project.
 Utilize the 50 State Comparison tool to determine how Iowa stacks up against other states in the categories that are important to you.
-Run your comparison.